sylvathle/FLARE/README.md

 ICRP145_BlenderToG4 contains the Python code to be executed inside the Blender environment with the ICRP145 + vest previously loaded.
 This series of codes exports ICRP145 to the poly file format, following the volume structure defined in list_objs_names.py.
 This code has not been tested outside its original environment.
 To be used, you first need the ICRP145 + vest, and some paths need to be adjusted.
-To use it without the vest, the CAD model provided by ICRP can be loaded, and little modifications are needed to remove references to the vest in the code.
+To use it without the vest, the CAD model provided by ICRP can be loaded, and a few modifications are needed to remove vest-related references from the code.

 3- *SEP_spectra*
 This folder contains Python scripts that retrieve the Band parameters of SEPs from different sources.